ie017/DataStructuresWorks/README.md

 5-course in depth.\
 6-course in width.\
 7-leave.\
-A choice :\
+A choice :
-- the graph G can be directed or not.\
+- the graph G can be directed or not.
-- G can be represented either by an adjacent list or by a matrix adjacent.\
+- G can be represented either by an adjacent list or by a matrix adjacent.
+### `Module 4`:
-Module 4: We give a text, the text is a sequence of sentences and a sentence is a sequence of words separated by (,.:;-)\
+We give a text, the text is a sequence of sentences and a sentence is a sequence of words separated by (,.:;-)\
 The words are possibly repeated and we want to display each word of the text with its frequency.\
-Question: how to display the words in alphabetical order?\
+Question: how to display the words in alphabetical order?
-### `Use hash table`\
+### `Use hash table`
-N.B: the 4th task is just to answer the question asked.\
+N.B: the 4th task is just to answer the question asked.
+### `Module 5`:
-Module 5: Using dynamic programming.\
+Using dynamic programming.\
-Implement the chained product of n matrices and display the solution (with its parenthesis) and its cost.\
+Implement the chained product of n matrices and display the solution (with its parenthesis) and its cost.
+### `Module 6`:
-Module 6: 1- Look for a peak in a matrix and apply the "divide and conquer" practice.\
+1- Look for a peak in a matrix and apply the "divide and conquer" practice.\
-2- Search all the peaks (either with the 1st question or with another method.)\
+2- Search all the peaks (either with the 1st question or with another method).